home-assistant/developers.home-assistant/docs/add-ons/testing.md

 - You'll then be able to access the normal onboarding process via the Home Assistant instance at `http://localhost:7123/`.
 - The add-on(s) found in your root folder will automatically be found in the Local Add-ons repository.

-For standalone add-ons, there also exists an [addon devcontainer template][hassio-addon-devcontainer] on GitHub which provides the same boilerplate dev container for new add-on projects.

 [hassio-addons]: https://github.com/home-assistant/hassio-addons
 [remote-containers]: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers
 [hassio-addon-devcontainer]: https://github.com/issacg/hassio-addon-devcontainer